New Students

 Applicants of home schools located in Georgia who did not attend a recognized accredited program must adhere to the following alternative path for admission:

-Submit annual progress reports or a final transcript for the equivalent of the home-schooled student’s junior and senior years.
-The final progress report should include the graduation date.
+Applicants who were home schooled and who attended an accredited program must submit annual progress reports or a final transcript for the equivalent of the homeschooled student’s junior and senior years.
+The final progress report or transcript must include the graduation date.

 Assessment